steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 model.train()
 ```

-Then I repeat a certain number of times.
+Then I start my loop.
 Each iteration is called an *epoch*.
-I started with a small number and then experimented to find the optimal number of epochs later.
+I started with a small number of epochs and then experimented to find the optimal number later.

 ```python{3}
 model.train()